IBM-Bluemix-Docs/voice-agent/connect-SIP.md

 1. Go to [the Voximplant Control panel](https://manage.voximplant.com/numbers/my_numbers).
 On the menu, select **Numbers** and click **Buy new phone number**.
 You can check either **Real** or **Test numbers**, then select a number in the list, and click **Buy selected** to buy a phone number.

-1. Specify this number in your voice agent's settings.
+1. Specify this number in your agent's settings.

 1. Go to [the Applications section](https://manage.voximplant.com/applications) of the _Voximplant Control Panel_ to create an application named **Watson**.